Philosophy of Nature, Man, Epistemology

 Description and Objectives

-This course will introduce students to the western philosophical tradition in general, and specifically to some of its core branches: philosophy of nature, philosophy of man (the most unique part of nature), and philosophy knowledge (the most unique part of man).
-We will begin with some key questions: what is philosophy and why do we study it every other day along with theology at The Heights?
+This course will introduce students to the Western Philosophical Tradition in general, and specifically to some of its core branches: Philosophy of Nature, Philosophy of Man (the most unique part of nature), and Philosophy of Knowledge (the most unique part of man).
+This course will address some key questions: what is Philosophy and why do we study it every other day along with Theology at The Heights?
 What is the full scope of its expertise?
-Early in the semester, we will follow in the footsteps of Aristotle and begin our investigation of physics, or the material, sensible, and changeable world.
-The course’s terminology and related concepts serve as a foundation for the next course in The Heights’ philosophy sequence, “metaphysics”.
+We will begin the year with an introduction to the main questions and ideas of the Philosophical Tradition.
+Next, we will focus on the unique nature of man through the lens of Aristotle and Thomas Aquinas.
+Finally, we will read The Abolition of Man by C.S.
+Lewis, through which we will address the challenges of modernity such as relativism and subjectivism while engaging deeply with Lewis’ argument for objective moral values.
+The course’s terminology and related concepts serve as a foundation for The Heights’ philosophy sequence.

 Topics covered: